It can be hard to know if you're getting a good deal on meat at the grocery store.

-Now you may be saying well it is cheaper because you pay a membership fee so really Aldi is cheaper.
+You may be saying that it is cheaper because you pay a membership fee, so Aldi is cheaper.
 Hold on.
 NOT TRUE!

-Here’s a little diagram and an article about meat consumption.
-Saying we eat an average 102.5/lbs of meat in one year?
-WHOA… When you read further down in the article it shows in 2012 we dipped a bit.
-But let’s go with this number.
+Here's a little diagram and an article about meat consumption.
+Saying we eat an average of 102.5/lbs of meat in one year?
+WHOA… When you read further down in the article, it showed in 2012; we dipped a bit.
+But let's go with this number.

-You have 5 people in your family.
-That’s 512.5/lbs of meat in one year.
-Just about one whole cow right?!
+You have five people in your family.
+That's 512.5/lbs of meat in one year.
+Just about one whole cow, right?!

-Ok so let’s say your family is consuming 512.5 lbs. of meat in a year.
-BJ’s is an average $0.56/lb. cheaper for all meats than the advertised price currently at Aldi.
+Ok, so let's say your family is consuming 512.5 lbs. of meat in a year.
+BJ's is an average of $0.56/lb.
+Cheaper for all hearts than the advertised price currently at Aldi.

 By buying your meat from BJ's you would save your family $286 a year!

 But with that said, you do have to know your prices.
-But my personal opinion is if you don’t want to mess around with all the coupons and doubling and transactions, than BJ’s is the way to go.
+But my opinion is if you don't want to mess around with all the coupons and doubling and transactions, then BJ's is the way to go.
 Just using their coupon booklet is simple and will save you money.